zenika-open-source/open-source-white-paper/en/04-preparing-your-project-being-open-sourced.md

 A CONTRIBUTING.md file, in your open source repository or site, provides potential project contributors with a short guide to how they can help with your project or study group.
 It is convention to capitalize the word "contributing" as the file title, and to save it as a resource in markdown (hence the extension .md). -- [Mozilla Science Lab](https://mozillascience.github.io/working-open-workshop/contributing/)

 Earlier we talked about The open source contributor funnel in our readme, we provided documentation to help _users_ installing and using your project, we will now focus on _contributors_.
-The contributing guide is designed to give instructions to everybody that want to participate on your project.
+The contributing guide is designed to give instructions to everybody that want to participate to your project.

 Most of the time contributions are made by users because they encounter an issue using your project.
 It's nice to have instructions on how to report a bug or suggest a new feature.